“The Renewable Energy PPA seminar is an excellent course for in-house counsel involved in renewable project development.”

 Rochelle Rabeler focuses her practice on project development, project financing, joint ventures, and mergers and acquisitions for clients in the renewable energy and infrastructure sectors.

-She counsels developers, investors, sponsors, and independent power producers in connection with wind, solar, and geothermal projects throughout the United States, varying in size from 100 kW to 1000 MW.
-Both buyers and sellers benefit from Rochelle’s comprehensive experience guiding clients through each nuance of mergers and acquisitions and debt and equity financings (including ISDA and swap agreements), ranging from complex structures to traditional commercial secured transactions.
-Rochelle successfully steers clients through the entire project lifecycle, negotiating and closing transactions covering the full range of commercial agreements necessary for energy projects, including power purchase agreements (both with utilities and private commercial and industrial offtakers), land acquisition documents, construction contracts, equipment procurement contracts, operations and maintenance agreements, and shared facilities agreements.
+She counsels developers, investors, sponsors, and independent power producers in connection with wind, solar, storage and other energy projects throughout the United States, varying in size from 100 kW to 1000 MW or more.
+Both buyers and sellers benefit from Rochelle’s comprehensive experience guiding clients through each nuance of project development and during project acquisitions or dispositions.
+Rochelle specializes in power purchase agreements, representing developers, corporate buyers, data centers, and other commercial and industrial offtakers, leading the negotiation of both traditional physical offtake PPAs and financial or virtual PPAs, including ISDA and other hedge and swap agreements.

 Holland & Hart LLP